Sergio García (footballer, born 1983): International career

 García was part of the Spain under-19 team that won the 2002 UEFA European Championship in Norway, equalising in the 3–1 win over Slovakia in their final group game in Drammen.
 On 22 October 2003, against the same country but at under-20 level, he netted a hat-trick in a 4–0 win in preparation for the FIFA World Youth Championship.
 During the tournament in the United Arab Emirates, he scored against Mali in the group and netted the only goal against Paraguay in the last 16, as the nation finished as runners-up.

 Without having been previously capped, García made the Spanish final squad-of-23 for UEFA Euro 2008 (which Spain went on to win) as a replacement for Barcelona's Bojan Krkić.
 He made his debut for the national side on 31 May 2008, coming on as an 83rd-minute substitute for David Silva in a 2–1 friendly win against Peru in Huelva.
 He made his debut on 18 June, playing for the full 90 minutes against Greece in Spain's third and final group D game in Euro 2008: in the 88th minute, he delivered a pinpoint left-footed cross for Dani Güiza to head home the 2–1 winner.

 García also represented Spain at all youth levels, as well as appearing frequently for the unofficial Catalan national team.
 On 22 December 2009, he scored the side's first goal in a 4–2 defeat of Argentina and, on 30 December 2013, he netted twice in a 4–1 victory over Cape Verde.
 In March 2019, he played his 16th game against Venezuela in Girona, and surpassed Sergio González as the most capped player in its history.

+Coaching career

+García started his managerial career in 2021 with CF Damm, as part of the club's under-19 staff.
+The following year, he was promoted to head coaching duties, succeeding his former Espanyol and Spain teammate Luis García.